 - Headlines should engage the reader without seeking to be overly clever.
 Puns and cultural references are more likely to confuse than engage your readers.

-- Exception: Stories produced in the enhanced feature template by Communications and Marketing may be presented with shorter, magazine-style headlines.
+- Exception: Stories produced in the feature template on sc.edu may be presented with shorter, magazine-style headlines.
 Nonetheless, all promotion of those stories — including social media, story lists, news feeds and email newsletters — must adhere to headline guidance above.
 In most cases, this can be achieved by replacing the headline with the subhead.